 Drawing on the success of the LLS, we are excited to expand the studies by offering retreats that place participants in locales that reflect and expand the literature.
 By taking participants to beautiful places, the LLS retreat offers a more intensive immersion in the book while opening the mind to a part of the world illuminated through the beauty of the language.

 We have found the perfect site to host this study providing the ideal combination of a local space run by someone who understands our mission & can provide us room & board that has some cultural and adventure offerings — and is easy to access.
 We will be staying at Rosy’s Village on the stunning island of Agistri.
-The study is scheduled for the 1st to the 8th of May 2019.
+The study is scheduled for the 3rd (arrival) to the 11th (departure) of May 2020.

 Room and half board (two meals per day) will be paid directly to Rosy’s; after you register, you will receive details on payment.